-Understanding the biological motion (BM) performed by other living entities has both ecological and sociological significances.
-Point-light displays (PL-BM) are commonly used to study biological motion.
+The body movements or biological motion (BM) performed by other living entities has both ecological and sociological significance.
+Point-light displays are commonly used to study biological motion in vision research.

-- To investigate the timing order of how our brain processes such a dynamic stimulus requires a temporally sensitive method. - Many literature (Hirai et al., 2003, 2005; Hirai et al. 2009; Krakowski et al., 2011) used Event-Related Potential (ERP) paradigm to study the underline temporal mechanism of BM perception.
-However, timelocking at the onset of a temporally-unfolding stimulus does not capture its dynamic nature. - The goal of this study is to develop a variant of the ERP method, aiming to visualize brain activities at a frame level. - Overall Componentry and Latencies spERP shows similar componentry to the conventional ERP (time-lock to the onset frame), including typical P1, N1, P2, and N2. - spERP components have overall smaller amplitudes, earlier peak onsets.
+- To investigate the timing of how the brain processes such a dynamic stimulus requires a temporally sensitive method. - Event-Related Potential (ERP) paradigm, obtained by timelocking and averaging EEG epochs to specific events can be used to study the study the temporal mechanisms of BM perception (Hirai et al., 2003, 2005; Hirai et al. 2009; Krakowski et al., 2011).
+However, time-locking at the onset of a temporally-unfolding stimulus does not fully capture its dynamic nature. - We aimed to develop a variant of the ERP method that can still help us track BM processing with temporal precision, perhaps even at the frame level.

+Componentry and Latencies

+spERP showed similar componentry to the conventional ERP (time-lock to the onset frame), including typical P1, N1, P2, and N2.

+Overall, spERP components had smaller amplitudes and earlier peak onsets.